bantonow/oblique-strategies/README.md

 ```
 source ~/.bashrc # if you're using bash
-source ~/.zshrc # if you're using zshell
+source ~/.zshrc # if you're using zsh
 ```

 Finally, run this command to make the script executable